Frequently asked questions

 On February 20, 2021, the average salary for cybersecurity professionals in the United States stood at $112,974 The average cybersecurity salaries are between $65,000 (25th%) and $145,000.
 (75th%) Entry-level positions typically have lower salaries but offer excellent work opportunities with increased responsibility and upward mobility.

-How can I finish the training in just five weeks?
+How can I get trained in just 5 weeks?

 Our Cyber Security IT Professional program is designed to do just that.
 The curriculum and hands-on labs are developed by Microsoft and the Computing Technology Industry Association (CompTIA) – globally recognized industry representatives.